Flipping Against All Odds: Reducing LLM Coin Flip Bias via Verbalized Rejection Sampling: Conclusion

 We examined the ability of LLMs to sample from natural-language-described distributions, using Bernoulli as a test case.
-While LLMs can evaluate whether data matches a distribution, they struggle to generate unbiased samples, revealing a clear knowledge–sampling gap.
+While LLMs can evaluate whether data matches a distribution, they struggle to generate unbiased samples, revealing a knowledge-sampling gap.
 This highlights that \emph{sampling is a fundamentally distinct ability from question answering}: evaluation tasks have clear supervision, while i.i.d. sampling lacks per-instance ground truth and is only verifiable at the distribution level.
-We tested whether prompt phrasing or chain-of-thought reasoning could reduce bias.
-While both influence behavior, neither reliably closes the gap.
+We showed that prompt phrasing or chain-of-thought reasoning can not guarantee improvement.
 To address this, we proposed Verbalized Rejection Sampling (VRS), a lightweight adaptation of classical rejection sampling expressed entirely in natural language.
-VRS improves calibration across models without accessing logits or tuning decoding parameters, and our analysis shows that the algorithm, not just prompt design, is key to its success.
+VRS improves calibration across models without accessing logits or tuning decoding parameters, and our analysis shows that the algorithm, and not prompt design, is key to its success.
+Although our main analysis is for Bernoulli (being recognized as a foundational testbed for assessing LLM sampling behavior~\citep{gu2024llms,van2024random,gupta2025enough}), we observed the effectiveness of VRS also in Binomial distributions (see \Cref{app:sec:sampling-binomial}), demonstrating that the framework can be adapted to more complex families.
 Beyond correcting this specific failure mode, our work points to a broader path: integrating principled randomness into LLM-based systems.
-Faithful Bernoulli sampling is a basic requirement for LLM-driven simulations and probabilistic reasoning.
-VRS illustrates how probabilistic tools can be verbalized and paired with LLMs to improve reliability—without resorting to opaque prompt engineering.
-This study is limited to the Bernoulli case; our theoretical results do not directly generalize to more complex distributions.
-Extending this framework to broader families remains an important direction for future work.
+VRS illustrates how classical probabilistic tools can be verbalized and embedded into LLM workflows improving reliability without relying on opaque prompt engineering.